 Before closing the deal with your Realtor, take the time to review notable insurance policies.
 Once you have already acquired the property, make sure it is fully covered by insurance.
 As a real estate owner, it is necessary to protect your investment.

 There are different choices you can make when it comes to insurance.
-Coverage includes but not limited to, protection against natural disasters, power outages, and liability.
+Coverage includes but is not limited to, protection against natural disasters, power outages, and liability.
 No property is invulnerable to fires, floods, earthquakes, weather-related damages, and other unprecedented incidents.
 However, when your property is insured, you would not be too devastated by potential losses and damages.

 Your choice of insurance coverage depends on your assessment of the potential risks surrounding your property.
 Be practical.
 You can cut out specific coverage features in the insurance policy if they are nonessential.
 Before signing up for any insurance policy, make sure that everything specified on the contract is clear and reviewed.
 For this reason, never hesitate to ask an insurance advisor to assist you in your decisions.